oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/security-setup.md

   5. Follow the above process, to create two more groups as described below, remember to replace `<YOUR INITIALS` and `<Your Compartment OCID>` in these groups.

-  Code dynamic group
+  Code dynamic group:

-  Name it `<YOUR INITIALS>CodeReposDynamicGroup` Description is `This dynamic group identifies the OCI code repositories resources` Set the rule to `ALL {resource.type = 'devopsrepository', resource.compartment.id = '<Your Compartment OCID>'}`
+  - Name it `<YOUR INITIALS>CodeReposDynamicGroup`

+  - Description is `This dynamic group identifies the OCI code repositories resources`

+  - Set the rule to `ALL {resource.type = 'devopsrepository', resource.compartment.id = '<Your Compartment OCID>'}`

-  Deployment dynamic group
+  Deployment dynamic group:

-  Name It `<YOUR INITIALS>DeployDynamicGroup` Description is `This dynamic group identifies the deployment tools resources` Set the rule to `ALL {resource.type = 'devopsdeploypipeline', resource.compartment.id = '<Your Compartment OCID>'}`
+  - Name It `<YOUR INITIALS>DeployDynamicGroup`

+  - Description is `This dynamic group identifies the deployment tools resources`

+  - Set the rule to `ALL {resource.type = 'devopsdeploypipeline', resource.compartment.id = '<Your Compartment OCID>'}`

   Once you have created the three dynamic groups you will see them in dynamic groups list.
 It is **critical** that you followed the instructions above and in particular remembered to use the OCID of **your** compartment.